varunsainihr04/vivo_bloatware_remover/README.md

 ## Error

-If the you face any error while connecting your devices just download and install [google adb adb driver](https://developer.android.com/studio/run/win-usb) from the internet.
+If the you face any error while connecting your devices just download and install [google adb adb driver](https://developer.android.com/studio/run/win-usb) in your pc.